pburkindine/angular6-demo/README.md

 # Frontend

-An Angular Material front-end consumes the API.
-The customer registers, builds a cart, then checks out using Stripe.
+An Angular Material front-end presents the customer with authentication functionality and a collection of sporks.

-In the Angular app, we use @ngrx/store, reactive forms, and ChangeDetectionStrategy.Push for performance, immutability and stability.
+(I haven't gotten to the cart and checkout yet)

 ngx-translate and ngx-config provide runtime configuration and translation.

+js-money protects against arithmetic errors in price calculation.

-ngx-logger feeds errors and events to an API endpoint where winston feeds them to the Elastic Beanstalk logs
+ngx-logger feeds errors and events to an API endpoint, where winston feeds them to the Elastic Beanstalk logs

 angulartics2 feeds data to Google Analytics.
+Compodoc provides documentation.

 OutdatedBrowser is used to redirect users of old browsers.
-Compodoc provides documentation.

 # Pipeline